-Many businesses market EVPs such as journey maps, professional development programs, business resource groups (BRGs), and telecommute options yet they have no system of accountability.
+Many businesses market EVPs such as journey maps, professional development programs, business resource groups (BRGs), and telecommute options, yet they have no accountability system.
 For instance, offering professional development or BRGs are futile if employees are denied the time to partake.

-A technical support services company offered a compensatory day to employees who after working their full day continued to work another shift.
-However, management failed to reassign the employees’ regular customer workload, thus once they returned from the compensated day their duties compounded.
+A technical support services company offered a compensatory day to employees who, after working their full day, continued to work another shift.
+However, management failed to reassign the employees’ regular customer workload; thus, once they returned from the compensated day, their duties compounded.
 Incentives like this are counterproductive.
 They lead to employee burnout, disengagement, and attrition.

 For example, “a company may boast a deep commitment to CSR and green policies when in reality their activities extend as far as donating to charities.”
 For employees who deeply value CSR, this deviates from the values the company originally advocated.
 All of which can lead to negative attitudes, decreased performance, buyer’s remorse, and eventually voluntary turnover.

 Consequences of value incongruence

-Employees are quick to spot value incongruence, especially in the wake of Enron and Well Fargo who falsely touted values of integrity and ethics.
-When companies say one thing but do another or fail to keep their end of the bargain employees tends to reciprocate.
+Employees are quick to spot value incongruence, especially in the wake of Enron and Well Fargo, who falsely touted values of integrity and ethics.
+When companies say one thing but do another or fail to keep their end of the bargain, employees tend to reciprocate.
 Scandals are not the only cause of outrage.

 This not only deteriorates the psychological contract it can trigger negative bias.
-People inherently latch onto the first information or values they receive and compare it to the present values to make decisions.
+People inherently latch onto the first information or values they receive and compare it to the present to make decisions.
 Consequently, when employees sense inequity, they tend to anchor to negatives and perpetually detect other discrepancies.

 Negative bias, disengagement, and employee turnover can be minimized by keeping EVP promises and focusing on the good.
-Instead of feedback that centres on employee mistakes, reinforce the positives within your company.
+Instead of feedback that centers on employee mistakes, reinforce the positives within your company.
 Emphasize what employees have done right.
 While recognition and rewards are essential, it’s also important to establish trusting relationships and elongate positive employee experiences.

 Whichever approach you take, the EVP, job description, marketing content, corporate policy, culture, and management approach must align.
-This sets expectations for new hires, paves their way for success and weeds out those who won’t fit, reducing costly turnover.
+This sets expectations for new hires, paves their way for success, and weeds out those who won’t fit, reducing costly turnover.